System setup

 • Max values for output maps displayed in the FloodAdapt user interface

-Including the baseline configuration attributes in the database configuration file
+TipSpecifying the baseline configuration in the database builder

-The name of your site, paths to your SFINCS and Delft-FIAT models, and the unit system are all specified in the header section of the configuration file which is described under ‘Configuration file attributes’ in the Header attributes section.
-The max values for output maps are specified in the GUI attributes section.
+The name of your site, the paths to your SFINCS and Delft-FIAT models, and the unit system are set with the name, database_path, sfincs_overland, fiat, and unit_system attributes of the database builder configuration.
+The max values for output maps are set with the gui attribute.
+See the Database Builder (Python) example for details and code.

 Risk and benefit analysis